wy1iu/LargeMargin_Softmax_Loss/README.md

 By Weiyang Liu, Yandong Wen, Zhiding Yu, Meng Yang

 ### Introduction
 We introduce a large-margin softmax (L-Softmax) loss for convolutional neural networks.
 L-Softmax loss can greatly improve the generalization ability of CNNs, so it is very suitable for general classification, feature embedding and biometrics (e.g. face) verification.
+We give the 2D feature visualization on MNIST to illustrate our L-Softmax loss.

 <img src="asserts/mnist_2d.png" width="90%" height="90%">